m3dlin/Rattler-NoteHub/README.md

 - Ensure you have the necessary permissions and access rights to use the database.

 #### Configuration File
-IMPORTANT: To be able to work locally on a development server, you must add the database credentials into a .env file within root of project.
+IMPORTANT: To be able to work locally on a development server, you must add the database credentials and firebase credentials into a .env file and .json file respectively within root of project.

 Here's a template below -

 Example `.env` structure:
 ```env